jasper77/MonteCarloFromCSV/README.md

 actual task durations may be much longer than the space between completed items in the data.

 ## Resources

 [Little's Law Applied to Agile & Knowledg Work](https://medium.com/swlh/littles-law-applied-in-agile-knowledge-work-part-1-81c0c1f217ec)

 [When Will It Be Done?](https://leanpub.com/whenwillitbedone)  Note: I've read this and Vacanti's previous book; this one can be considered a revision of the first book.

+The podcast that convinced me I don't have to work for a giant company or have a tremendous amount of process rigor in order for Kanban or Monte Carlo to make sense: [Agile Bites](https://youtu.be/h3Ds80fYvdw?si=prI9pRQK7bR9IRzu)